‘The Young And The Restless’ Writers Team Wins Award & Viewers Respond

 “I’ll congratulate them on the win.
 But, there are so many fans complaining about so many storylines and the poor treatment of beloved vets, that I find the win difficult to understand,” wrote one viewer.

-In recent months, the show has faced criticism of not featuring veteran actors like Doug Davidson, who portrays Paul, and Eric Braeden, who portrays Victor.
+In recent months, the show has faced criticism for not featuring veteran actors like Doug Davidson, who portrays Paul, and Eric Braeden, who portrays Victor.
 However, there are signs that these two fan favorites, as well as others, will end up getting more screen time in the coming weeks during February sweeps.
 Braeden recently tweeted that he and several other known characters, which brought a lot of positive comments from fans.